interspecifics/B10s_Senses/README.md

 # Open Sensory Substitution
-Repository for the 0SS OPEN SENSORY SUNTITUTION project In this project we are using OpenCV to detect blobs from a video camara attached to the Raspberry Pi, this detections is later tranfor into sound using SuperCollider and SC.VO.3.1 for python and electrical impulses using GPIOS.
+Repository for the 0SS_ OPEN SENSORY SUNTITUTION.
+In this project we are using OpenCV to detect blobs from a video camara attached to the Raspberry Pi, this detections is later tranform into sound using SuperCollider and SC.VO.3.1 for python and electrical impulses using GPIOS.

 # HARDWARE:
 - RaspberryPi B+